timothyrubin/DependencyLDA/README.md

 		compileCode64bit.m

-Note that matlab sometimes gives an error (depending on your computer's) when compiling "GibbsSamplerLDA_v2.c".
+Note that matlab sometimes gives an error (depending on your computer's settings) when compiling "GibbsSamplerLDA_v2.c".
 The issue that this causes has been addressed in the script that uses this code ("Train_pCT_New_V01.m"), so this should not cause any problems.